 - An employee shall receive a written reprimand if the deficiency or infraction is of a degree that, in the opinion of the supervisor, requires documentation.
-Cause for written reprimands include, but are not limited to: - · Substandard work performance - Repeated absences or tardiness - Insubordination (failure to follow the lawful order of a recognized supervisor). - Sleeping on the job - Failure to follow safety rules - Failure to meet prescribed standards of work - Failure to follow other County rules or regulations - Non-cooperation by an employee with fellow employees or other personal conduct which substantially interferes with the performance of his or another employee's work. - 2.
+Cause for written reprimands include, but are not limited to: - Substandard work performance - · Repeated absences or tardiness - Insubordination (failure to follow the lawful order of a recognized supervisor). - Sleeping on the job - Failure to follow safety rules - Failure to meet prescribed standards of work.
+Incompetence or inadequate performance of duties - Failure to follow other County rules or regulations - Non-cooperation by an employee with fellow employees or other personal conduct which substantially interferes with the performance of his or another employee's work - Harassment or sexual harassment (depending on the degree of harassment, this may be a terminable offense), - 2.
 Written reprimands for an employee shall be placed in the employee's personnel file by the Human Resources, the employee will be provided a copy.
 The employee will be asked to acknowledge the written reprimand by signing the EPR.
 If the employee refuses to sign, a witness will attest in writing that the statement was presented to the employee for signature.
 The witness's signature indicates that the employee read the statement, but does not necessarily indicate concurrence with its content.
 The employee may respond with a written rebuttal which shall be placed in the employee's personnel file.